NinjaOfNeurons/focuslens-ai/README.md

 # FocusLens AI

 An intelligent focus tracking system that uses computer vision and machine learning to analyse attention patterns during work or study sessions.
-FocusLens runs entirely on your local machine — no cloud, no video storage, no external dependencies.
+FocusLens runs entirely on your local machine with no cloud, no video storage, no external dependencies.

 ---